-ITSM as Value-Add for Service Providers Download the eBook
+ITSM as Value-Add for Service Providers

 ITSM provides Common Sense as a Service

 The latter includes receiving live updates and allowing full information exchange, including providing the customers with the ability to use a self-service portal to monitor the state of play themselves.
-In this way they have direct access to information such as incidents and problems they’re working on, orders for products and services they provide, projects and work orders they’re involved in, or any other element that needs attention.
-Regular audits can be carried out – as required – to ensure appropriate service delivery levels are being attained and maintained.
+This means they have direct access to information such as incidents and problems they’re working on, orders for products and services they provide, projects and work orders they’re involved in, or any other element that needs attention.
+Regular audits can be carried out as required to ensure appropriate service delivery levels are being attained and maintained.

-Sunrise has a true automation engine that, vitally, can automate processes inside and outside of the Sunrise platform itself, so data and operations are synchronised regardless of where they exist.
+Sunrise has a true automation engine that can automate processes inside and outside of the Sunrise platform, so data and operations are synchronised regardless of where they exist.
 This doesn’t simply extend to automating the management of integration between internal and external applications and data, but in terms of the communications between the two (or more) parties.
 The latter includes auto alerts and emails and calendar management, for example.

-On a general basis, there are obvious benefits to automating as many of the support procedures as possible, as it accelerates problem resolution, minimises human error and allows for pro-active support.
-It gives an MSP the all-important 24×7 interaction between all the different service management elements and each and every customer – without human intervention.
+On a general basis, there are obvious benefits to automating as many of the support procedures as possible, as it accelerates problem resolution, minimises human error, and allows for proactive support.
+It gives you, the MSP, the all-important 24×7 interaction between all the different service management elements and every customer – without human intervention.

-Analyse to gain advantage
+Analyse to gain an advantage